noslouch/workflow-debug/README.md

 This monorepo uses `yarn` as its npm client.
 Please ensure you've [installed `yarn` for your system](https://yarnpkg.com/getting-started/install).

-close the repo and go into the new directory:
+clone the repo and go into the new directory:

 ```bash
 git clone git@github.com:newscorp-ghfb/dj-rendering.git && cd dj-rendering